MHILX/demo-nestjs-api/NestJS-Overview.md

 | NestJS integrates ORMs seamlessly via modules.| Express requires manual queries usually.|

 So NestJS abstracts away boilerplate and provides structure, while Express provides raw routing capabilities.
 NestJS can be viewed as a higher-level framework built upon the lower-level Express.

+### Use Cases:
+- Large or complex applications: Nest's structural features like modules, dependency injection and OOP patterns help organize large codebases and divide code into logical components.
+This makes the code easier to understand and maintain as an app grows.

+- API-focused projects: Nest is optimized for building REST/GraphQL APIs.
+Features like built-in routing, controllers, interceptors and guards help create robust, scalable APIs more easily.

+- Migrating from other frameworks: Nest's familiar OOP concepts adapt well to developers coming from Angular, .NET or Java backgrounds.
+Typescript also provides compile-time checking.

+- Microservices architectures: Nest's modular approach to code organization lends itself well to dividing an app into independent microservices.
+DI further decouples services.

+### Conclusion:
+I would recommend using NestJS for new projects, especially if we are building a REST API or GraphQL API.
+It provides a lot of features out of the box and is easy to use.
+It also has a large community and good documentation.

 ---
 ## Helpful Links: